boystrange/LinearityChallenge/fin/DeadlockFreedom.lagda.md

 ## Deadlock Freedom for Closed Processes

-For processes, that are well typed in a singleton context containing only the type `One`, it is possible to prove a specialized deadlock-freedom result that more closely resembles those for calculi/languages not based on logic.
-To do so, let us introduce the `Close` class to easily identify `close p` processes.
+Processes that are well typed in a singleton context containing only the type `One` enjoy a specialized deadlock-freedom result that more closely resembles those for calculi/languages not based on logic.
+To prove this version of deadlock freedom, let us introduce the `Close` class to easily identify `close p` processes.

 ```agda
 data Close : ∀{Γ} -> Process Γ -> Set where